wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 **M:**&ensp;Well, in the course of time everything happens.
 All will come through — not a single soul (<span data-tippy-content="[<em>Atman</em> + doërship is <em>jiva</em>.]
 The individual soul.
 According to <em>Vedanta</em>, <em>jiva</em> comes into beïng as a result of the false identification of the <em>atman</em> with body, senses and mind.">jiva</span>) shall be lost.

-**Q:**&ensp;I am very much afraid of taking intellectual understanding for realisation.
+**Q:**&ensp;I am very much afraid of takeïng intellectual understanding for realisation.
 I may talk of truth without knowing it, and may know it without a single word beïng said.

 I understand these conversations are goïng to be published.